ramesh-dev-code/openvino-projects/reference-implementation/polyp-detection/test/README.md

 # Deploying Polyp Detection in Colonoscopy Video on AI PC

+## Disclaimer
+The purpose of this demo is to quickly run the AI-enbaled healthcare application on the heterogeneous accelerators CPU/iGPU/NPU and not intended for direct clinical deployment

 ## Device Under Test
 Processor: Intel Core Ultra 7 165U
 iGPU: Intel Graphics (Driver: 32.0.101.5763)